Links

 You can export a .zip file of all of the detections and Scheduled Searches in your Panther Console:

-In the upper right side of the Bulk Uploader page, click Download all entities.
+In the Bulk Uploader modal, click Download all entities.

 Required fields are in bold.